 The upper is made of synthetic overlays and AIR mesh.
 Mizuno's Dynamotion Fit upper system creates a snug, secure, and seamless fit that is durable, flexible and responsive, moving naturally with the runner's foot.
 The breathable AIR mesh keeps the foot cool, dry, and fresh.
 The laces provide a snug fit and the tongue and collar are padded.
 The inside is lined with a soft fabric for additional comfort.
 The upper also helps stabilize the foot against rolling for over-pronators and secures the heel in place to keep the foot from sliding.
 The shoe fits true to size, with plenty of room in the toe box.

 The men's shoe weighs 11.4 oz and the women's shoe weighs 9.6 oz.
 Although heavier than road running shoes, the Wave Ascend 7 is lightweight

 for a trail running shoe, with many reviewers commenting on how easy it was to run quickly or for long distances in the shoe.
 The mesh and cushioning keep the shoe light, while the synthetic overlays and rubber outsole add to the weight but give the shoe the stability and durability required for running on trails and for use by mild to moderate over-pronators.

 The Wave Ascend 7 is a breathable shoe.
-The AIR mesh with its big holes allows the foot to breath, and the the synthetic overlays add structure but do not take away from the overall breathability.
+The AIR mesh with its big holes allows the foot to breathe, and the synthetic overlays add structure but do not take away from the overall breathability.
 The shoe can easily be used in hot or wet conditions without any problems.
 Mizuno's Dynamotion Fit upper system is seamless, which reduces the risk of blisters

 or hot spots, especially during longer walks or runs.